 Carry over students – A student who remains in high school after completing four or more years.

 Conditionally Accredited – Accreditation rating given to a new school for one year in order to allow for tests to be given.
 This rating may also be given to a school that is being reconstituted.

 Corrective action plan – A plan outlining methods to improve teaching, administration or curriculum that a school or school division undertakes to improve student achievement.

 Disaggregated data – Data sorted by groups of students.
 Groups include students who are economically disadvantaged, from racial and ethnic groups, have special education needs, or have limited English proficiency.

 ESEA – Elementary and Secondary Education Act is the primary federal law affecting K-12 education.
 The most recent reauthorization of the law is also known as the No Child Left Behind Act of 2001.
 More about ESEA...

-Expedited retake – An end-of-course SOL test taken during the same academic year, and before the next scheduled test administration, by a student who, on his first attempt, scored within 25 points of passing or has exceptional or mitigating circumstances.
+Expedited retake – An SOL test taken during the same academic year, and before the next scheduled test administration, by a student who, on his first attempt, scored within 25 points of passing or has exceptional or mitigating circumstances.

 Graduation and Completion Index (see Graduation rate)